reeceatkinson/logosnap/README.md

 All you have to do to get started is go to the Issues or Pull Requests tab to get stuck in.

 If you need anything mention @reeceatkinson

+# From Hacktoberfest? 🎃
+Great!
+Feel free to take a look round or dive straight into Issues and Pull Requests, we are ready for your submission.

 # Found a bug 🐛